-The RMF applies to all the types of risk that we face in our business and operational activities.
-It is used throughout the Group, including all subsidiaries, jurisdictions, Global Businesses, Functions and Digital Business Services (DBS).
+The RMF applies to all the types of risk both financial and non-financial that we face in our business and operational activities.
+It is used throughout the Group, including all subsidiaries, legal entities, regions, Global Businesses, Functions and HSBC Digital Business Services (DBS).